Custom Showers: Your Master Bathroom’s Main Attraction

 When we talk about shower systems, we are talking about how water temperature is controlled and regulated.
 There are three main types.

-• Thermostatic: Allows precise temperature control through a thermostat, sometimes digital.
+- Thermostatic: Allows precise temperature control through a thermostat, and is sometimes digital.

 Showerheads